1109akshatverma/Dashboard-in-a-day/MSSPL/getting-started.md

 Understand report creation and dashboard management in Power BI.
 By the end of this lab, you will gain insights on:

-- **Create and Publish a Report**: Develop a comprehensive Power BI report, incorporating conditional formatting, custom visuals, and themes, and publish it to the Power BI Service.
+- **Create and Publish a Report:** Develop a comprehensive Power BI report, incorporating conditional formatting, custom visuals, and themes, and publish it to the Power BI Service.
-- **Build and Organize a Dashboard**: Construct and organize a Power BI dashboard to effectively visualize and present data from the report.
+- **Build and Organize a Dashboard:** Construct and organize a Power BI dashboard to effectively visualize and present data from the report.
-- **Enhance Report Presentation**: Utilize features such as custom logos, conditional formatting, and bookmarks to create an engaging and informative report narrative.
+- **Enhance Report Presentation:** Utilize features such as custom logos, conditional formatting, and bookmarks to create an engaging and informative report narrative.

 ## Pre-requisites